- Tuition & Costs

 Any assessment or credit amount that results from a change in registration is posted to your account at Student Accounts Receivable.
 New assessments will appear on your next billing statement.

 You may not change your grading option after the second week of classes.
+The grade option of A/F is required to have the course count toward your graduation requirements unless the course is only offered as an S/N option.

 If you decide before the term begins not to attend, cancel before the first day of classes.
 If you stop attending class for any reason, cancel immediately.
 On occasion, a course may be cancelled by the department offering the course.
 The Office of the Registrar will automatically cancel that specific course from your registration.
 Cancellations are effective the day you officially cancel (either by canceling on-line or by taking a completed Registration Form to the Office of the Registrar).
 Withdrawal in the ninth or later week of classes (fourth or later in summer sessions) shall require approval of the college and may not be granted solely because a student is failing a course; there must be extenuating non-academic circumstances justifying late withdrawal.